technomancy/orb/Readme.md

 permissions with Lua metamethods.
 Regular files in the filesystem are just strings in a table, and special nodes (like named pipes) are functions.

+Sudo takes the user to switch to as its first argument, and the following arguments are taken as a command to run as the other user.
+There is no password required; if you are in the `sudoers` group, you can run sudo.

+You can refer to environment variables in shell commands, but the traditional Unix `$VAR` does not work; you must use the less-ambiguous `${VAR}` instead.

 ## License